wentuoc/tp/docs/UserGuide.md

 `help select`

 ### Creating a new meal: `create`
-Creates a new meal with the relevant ingredients and adds the meal into the main meal list.
+Creates a new meal with the relevant ingredients and adds the meal into the recipes list.

 Format: `create /mname MEAL_NAME /ing INGREDIENT_1_NAME (INGREDIENT_1_COST), INGREDIENT_2_NAME (INGREDIENT_2_COST)`